Louis Marie de Lescure

 Louis Marie de Salgues, marquis de Lescure (13 October 1766 – 4 November 1793) was a French soldier and opponent of the French Revolution, the cousin of Henri de la Rochejaquelein.

 Biography

 Early life

 He was born in Versailles and educated at the École Militaire, which he left at the age of sixteen.
 Lescure was in command of a company of cavalry in the Regiment de Royal-Piémont.
-In 1791, he married his cousin Victoire de Donnissan de La Rochejaquelein, who was also the cousin of Henri de La Rochejacquelein, another royalist rebel of Vendée.
+In 1791, he married his cousin Victoire de Donnissan de La Rochejaquelein, who was also the cousin of Henri de la Rochejaquelein, another royalist rebel of Vendée.
 Being opposed to the ideas of the Revolution, he emigrated in 1791, but soon returned, and, on the Insurrection of 10 August 1792, took part in the defence of the Tuileries Palace against the mob of Paris.
 The day after, he was forced to leave the capital, and took refuge in the château of Clisson near Bressuire.